jwzj720/computer-networking/README.md

 * Currently no protections on main
 ### Directories
 * Progress Reports - latex uncompiled code
-* Research - Papers and links with research
+* Research - Papers and links with research, formatted as .md for readibility.
 * BiBTex - Citations
 ### Languages
 * Maybe use Golang?